 Improving Your Money Mindset

-If you have a positive outlook on money, you will likely make better money decisions.
+If you have a positive money mindset, you will likely make better money decisions.
 Having a negative view, on the other hand, can keep you from setting goals and taking positive action.
 For example, if you think you will never get out of debt, you may not feel motivated to even try.
-However, putting a positive spin on the situation – that, with a plan, you will be able to one day be debt-free – can motivate you to start (and keep) attacking your debt.
+However, putting a positive spin on the situation — that, with a plan, you will be able to one day be debt-free — can motivate you to start (and keep) attacking your debt.

 Though everyone tries to do their best with their money, mistakes happen all the time.
-No one likes losing money, but it’s vital to remember that one, or even several, financial slipups can be overcome by keeping a positive mindset and taking the recovery process one step at a time.
+No one likes losing money, but it’s vital to remember that one or even several financial slipups can be overcome by keeping a positive mindset and taking the recovery process one step at a time.

 FAQ